Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: History, known results

 \end{thm} \begin{proof} If we are given an $F$-free graph $G$, let us replace each clique of size $r$ in it by a hyperedge.
 The resulting hypergraph is obviously Berge-$F$-free.
 This proves the first inequality in the theorem.

 Now we prove the second inequality.
 Suppose we are given a Berge-$F$-free hypergraph $\cH$.
 We order its hyperedges $h_1, h_2, \dots, h_m$ arbitrarily and perform the following procedure.
 From each hyperedge $h_i$ we pick exactly one pair $xy \subset h_i$ and color it \emph{blue} only if $xy$ has not already been colored before (by the hyperedges $h_1, h_2, \dots, h_{i-1}$).
 If all the pairs in $h_i$ have been colored blue already then we say that the hyperedge $h_i$ is blue.
 It is easy to see that after this procedure, the number of hyperedges in $\cH$ is equal to the number of blue pairs plus blue hyperedges.
-Moreover, the graph of blue pairs, $G$, is $F$-free and the number of blue hyperedges is at most the number of $K_r$'s in $G$ as all the pairs contained in a blue hyperedge are blue, finishing the proof. \end{proof}
+Moreover, since $\cH$ is Berge-$F$-free, the graph of blue pairs, $G$, is $F$-free and the number of blue hyperedges is at most the number of $K_r$'s in $G$ as all the pairs contained in a blue hyperedge are blue, finishing the proof. \end{proof}

-One of our main results shown in the next section, determines the asymptotics for the Tur\'an number of Berge-$K_{2,t}$ for $t\ge 7$.
-Note that Theorem \ref{gp2} combined with Theorem \ref{ask2t} gives an upper bound which differs from the lower bound by $ex(n, K_{2,t})= \frac{\sqrt{t-1}}{2}n^{3/2} (1+o(1))$.
-This has the same order of magnitude in $n$ and a lower order of magnitude in $t$ compared to the lower bound.
+One of our main results shown in the next section, determines the asymptotics for the Tur\'an number of Berge-$K_{2,t}$ for $t\ge 7$ in the case that $r = 3$.
+Note that Theorem \ref{gp2} combined with Theorem \ref{ask2t} gives Thus we have an upper bound which differs from the lower bound by This has the same order of magnitude in $n$ and a lower order of magnitude in $t$ compared to the lower bound.
 However, the simple idea used in the proof of Theorem \ref{gp2} is not useful to reduce this gap, we will introduce new ideas.
 Our main focus in this paper is to determine sharp asymptotics.